kpflugshaupt/Docker-Conda/README.md

 ## Installation

-1. Download or clone this repo to your local machine.
+1. Download or clone the forked repo to your local machine.
 1. Clone or copy any existing work into the `/projects` folder.
-1. Install [docker](https://docs.docker.com/) if necessary  (pay attention to Docker requirements)
+1. Install [docker](https://docs.docker.com/), if necessary (pay attention to Docker requirements)
 1. `Makefile` provides useful commands in the format `make <command>`
     * Open a shell in the root of this repo
     * Run `make build` to build the app
     * If make is not installed on your machine, you can run each command mannualy with copy/paste from the Makefile to your shell.
-EG to build run `docker build -t pittvax/anaconda .`
+EG: to build the container run `docker build -t pittvax/anaconda .`
     * Note that running `build` in any form will overwrite your container.
 Be sure to generate an environment file as described below to rebuild your environment.
 1. Run `make jupyter` to re-start Jupyter lab for a new session.
     * This will not overwrite your container.